Heat Pump vs Furnace: Pros and Cons

 Heat Pumps

-Heat pumps are reversible acclimatization systems that can cool and warm an inside space efficiently.
+Heat pumps are reversible acclimatization systems that can efficiently cool and warm an inside space.
 During the summer months, a heat pump will extract the heat from your house and eliminate it outside.
-There are two types of heat pumps based on their fueling system: Electric and gas.
+There are two types of heat pumps based on their fueling system: electric and gas.
 There are three types of heat pumps based on where they collect the heat from in the winter months:

 • Air heat pumps are the most common.
 They take heat from the outside air and transfer most of it indoors.